ooleksyuk/ooleksyuk.github.io/README.md

 ## Summary
-I’m looking for a job as a machine perception specialist in robotics.
+I’m interested in machine perception in robotics.

 I'm eager to contribute to the next revolution in mobility and what might be the most profoundly impactful technological advancement: self-driving cars.
 With multiple years of experience in software development, as well as team leadership, and demonstrable communication skills, I have much to offer and embrace the challenge in pivoting my career toward artificial intelligence and robotics.